SoftwareAG/c8y-docs/src/documents/guides/event-language/geofence.html.md

 We want our tracking devices that are continuously sending location events to automatically generate alarms if they move outside of a geofence.
 This geofence will be a circle and should be configurable for each device separately.
 The alarm will be created at the moment the device moves outside the geofence.
-While it is moving outside it should not create new alarms because the first one is still active and de-duplication would filter the newly created alarms anyways.
+While it is moving outside it should not create new alarms because the first one will keep active.
-As soon as the device moves back into the geofence the alarm can be cleared.
+As soon as the device moves back into the geofence the alarm will be cleared.

 ### Cumulocity data model